-- that probably represent a significant proportion of the total contractual benefits; - whose amount or maturity is contractually at the discretion of the issuer; and - that are contractually based on the performance of a specified set of contracts or a specified type of contract, for realised and/or unrealised investment returns on a portfolio of specified assets held by the issuer or on the profit and loss account of the company, a fund or other entity that issues the contract.
+- that probably represent a significant proportion of the total contractual benefits; - whose amount or maturity is contractually at the discretion of the issuer; and - those are contractually based on the performance of a specified set of contracts or a specified type of contract, for realised and/or unrealised investment returns on a portfolio of specified assets held by the issuer or on the profit and loss account of the company, a fund or other entity that issues the contract.

-Savings contracts in euros and certain multiple investments contracts meet this definition and are therefore discretionary profit-sharing investment contracts.
+Savings contracts in euros and certain multiple investments contracts meet this definition and are therefore investment contracts with discretionary profit sharing.